Sergio-Alexander/CPP/README.md

-# This are all the assignments that has been completed at Diablo Vvalley College
+# These are all the assignments that I've completed for C++